-Over the last few decades derivatives markets have grown exponentially to become the largest financial asset class in the World, far exceeding the combined value of both bond and equity markets.
+Over the last few decades derivatives markets have grown exponentially to become the largest financial asset class in the world, far exceeding the combined value of both bond and equity markets.
 This type of financial instrument forms one of the standard financial asset classes, and a high level of understanding of derivatives products and derivatives markets is essential for all finance professionals.

 Quantitative Methods - 15 credits

 This module will cover some of the quantitative techniques commonly used by financial analysts, economists, accountants as well as individual investors.
-The aim is to give students the basic grounding in econometric methods used in the analysis of quantitative data.
+The aim is to give you the basic grounding in econometric methods used in the analysis of quantitative data.
 The module will primarily focus on the statistical techniques of estimation, hypothesis testing and modelling using economic and financial data.

 Governance, Accountability and Ethics - 15 credits

 The aim of this module is to provide you with a framework to examine the key issues in corporate governance.
 These include underlying corporate governance theory and associated reporting and regulation, the role of monitors and issues of independence and ethics.
 It will also seek to develop your ability to critically appraise relevant academic literature and current issues and integrate and synthesise topics in order to participate in current debates and suggest potential insights for development.

 International Risk Management – 15 credits